qg-cpt-marseille/sl2cfoam-next/README.md

 ## Compilation

-The library can be compiled typing `make`.
+The library can be compiled by typing `make`.
 This compiles the shared library, the test programs and the library tools.
 There are additional flags that can be provided.
 For example:

 - type `make BLAS=mkl/blasfeo/system` to choose between different BLAS libraries [Frison et al., 2018] (default is MKL)
 - type `make DEBUG=1` to build the debug version